22soulfan/WhirlyOS/README.md

 # WonderRepo (WonderShare repository)

-A curated repository for building **WhirlyOS Linux**, based on Debian.
+A curated repository for building **WhirlyOS Linux**, based on Debian and elementaryOS.
 > **Notice for RustGlade development:** Hoppers, a Pixar film that was released on March 6, 2026 is expected to release around summer to Disney+.
 After that, development will start.
+>
+> **RustGlade is hosted on another GitHub repository.**
+>
 > **Releases:** Both SoulFrame and MeiLite are the only desktop editions developed, but were not released yet.

 > **Some packages may not show in WhirlyOS**, so I have to update the scripts to fix the problem.

-> **Copyright Notice:** I forked this repository from hirohamada2014, who is the original owner of WhirlyOS. hirohamada214 was my old GitHub account, but I moved to a new one and forked this repo.
+> **Copyright Notice:** I forked this repository from hirohamada2014, who is the original owner of WhirlyOS. hirohamada2014 was my old GitHub account, but I moved to a new one and forked this repo.

 WhirlyOS wraps a Linux base in a playful, ADHD-aware shell—complete with simple interfaces, and seamless access to browser-based learning tools across desktop and embedded platforms.
 It has the features of the screen time limit to keep you free from distraction and be healthy.